emiralya8/restaurantManager/HELP.md

 # Restaurant Manager Application

 This Spring Boot application is designed to manage various aspects of a restaurant's operations.
-It provides functionality for customer management, bookings, menu items, orders, and table management.
+It provides functionality for customer management, bookings, menu items, orders, and tableRestaurant management.

 ## Project Structure